mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 a) Crypto exchange wallets.
 A user-specific deposit wallet address to facilitate transfers to the exchange (**we currently support HitBTC and Bittrex deposit addresses only**).
 Always use the exchange's dedicated deposit workflow!
 If you think you sent assets to the wrong exchange account, please reach out to the exchange's customer support team.

-b) Direct Blockchain wallets (such as Metamask, Trust wallet, Atomic, MEW, MyCrypto, Trezor, Ledger ...).
+b) Direct Blockchain wallets (such as Metamask, Trust wallet, MEW, MyCrypto, Trezor, Ledger ...).

 MYST is a standard ERC-20 token, if wallet supports ERC-20 tokens (has possibility to add any custom ERC-20 token), then MYST can be added there.